-- 5.1.2.1 If the review of the Adverse Analytical Finding does not reveal an applicable TUE or entitlement to the same as provided in the International Standard for Therapeutic Use Exemptions, or a departure from the ISTI or the ISL that caused the Adverse Analytical Finding or does not involve a glucocorticoid administered through an authorized route, the Results Management Authority shall promptly notify the Athlete of: - a) The Adverse Analytical Finding;
+- 5.1.2.1 If the review of the Adverse Analytical Finding does not reveal an applicable TUE or entitlement to the same as provided in the International Standard for Therapeutic Use Exemptions, a departure from the International Standard for Testing and Investigations or the International Standard for Laboratories that caused the Adverse Analytical Finding or that it is apparent that the Adverse Analytical Finding was caused by an ingestion of the relevant Prohibited Substance through an authorized route, the Results Management Authority shall promptly notify the Athlete of: - a) The Adverse Analytical Finding;

-[Comment to Article 5.1.2.1 a): In the event that the Adverse Analytical Finding relates to salbutamol, formoterol, urinary human chorionic gonadotrophin or clenbuterolanother Prohibited Substance subject to specific Results Management requirements in a Technical Document, the Results Management Authority shall in addition indicate the information contained incomply with Article 5.1.2.2.]5.1.2.2.
-The Athlete shall be provided with any relevant documentation, including a copy of the Doping Control form and the laboratory results.]
+[Comment to Article 5.1.2.1 a): In the event that the Adverse Analytical Finding relates to salbutamol, formoterol, human chorionic gonadotrophin or another Prohibited Substance subject to specific Results Management requirements in a Technical Document, the Results b) The fact that the Adverse Analytical Finding may result in an anti-doping rule violation of Code Article 2.1 and/or Article 2.2 and the applicable Consequences;

+Management Authority shall in addition comply with Article 5.1.2.2.
+The Athlete shall be provided with any relevant documentation, including a copy of the Doping Control form and the Laboratory results.]